eugeny11/Kanban-Board-React-JS/README.md

 A Kanban board is a popular tool for visualizing and breaking down a task into stages.

+## How to run and clone react app

+Open your terminal and then type. $ git clone {the url to the GitHub repo} This clones the repo. cd into the new folder and type. $ npm install.
+This installs the required dependencies.
+To run the React project. $ npm start.

 ## The initial state

 The original Kanban board should have 4 blocks with tasks: